 Although some types of fat are more helpful than others, it is now understood that dietary fat is necessary for human health.
 Beef contains a variety of fatty acids, including monounsaturated, saturated, polyunsaturated, and essential fatty acids.
 The fatty acid profile of the Wagyu breed is unique in that it is significantly lower in saturated fat and much higher in healthy monounsaturated fat.
 Its ration of MUFA to SFA can be as high as 3 to 1, which compares to a 1 to 1 ratio in Western breeds of cattle.
 Along with foods such as nuts and olive oil, Wagyu beef is a significant source of MUFA.
 It also offers the highest percentage of conjugated linoleic acid (CLA) of any foodstuff.
 CLA has antioxidant properties and can reduce body fat.

 It is the taste and texture, however, of Wagyu beef that has made it so special.
 It has an intense, buttery flavor due to the high degree of marbling.
 Marbling is the small white flecks of fat mixed in with the lean meat.
 This unique genetic trait makes the beef unequalled in tenderness and juiciness.

 The general American public for many years has been indoctrinated with the idea that all fat is bad.
 All our meat products had to be totally fat free…..no white flecks.
 This resulted in tasteless and tough beef.
 The recent studies, however, are reeducating us and now the public expects a much more rewarding beef dining experience.
 The Wagyu cross, particularly with Angus, ensures that you will have a tastier, more tender product.

-Wagyu cattle are extremely fertile, have small birth-weights, docile temperaments and adapt to any climate with ease.
+Wagyu cattle are extremely fertile, are calving ease cattle with small birthweights, have very docile temperament and adapt to any climate with ease.
 They are the ultimate cross for any beef breed and a stand alone outstanding product.